 1. When is it necessary to maintain a record of processing activities?

-- They employ more than 250 employees
+- They employ more than 250 employees;

-- Their processing activities is not occasional
+- Their processing activities are not occasional;

-- Their processing activities consist of processing sensitive data (e.g. health data etc.) or data relating to criminal convictions
+- Their processing activities consist of processing sensitive data (e.g. health data etc.) or data relating to criminal convictions.

-2. Content of the register
+2. Content of the record of processing activities

 2.1.
-Data Controller’s Register
+Controller’s Record